Simoganger/edureka-perdue-igp/README.md

 sudo mkdir docker
 sudo chown ansadmin:ansadmin docker

-# add ansadmin to the docker group
-sudo usermod -aG docker ansadmin

 # restart the docker service
 sudo service docker restart

 # login to docker hub to have the credentials stored.
 You need to have an account created on https://hub.docker.com/.
-docker login
+sudo docker login
 username:
 password:

-# configure access to the EKS cluster
+# configure aws cli to use the same configuration as the machine that creates terraform infra
+aws configure
+# provide aws access key
+# provide aws secret access key

+# configure kubectl tool
 aws eks update-kubeconfig --name devl --region us-east-2

 # test access to the eks cluster by running the following command that will display the nodes of the eks cluster.